ruchitasir/Yoga-Shala/README.md

 # Yoga-Shala
-This is a boilerplate for an Express app with local user authentication.
-It exits so I have a customized boilerplate and don't have to start from scratch on all my projects.
+This is an Express app created with the purpose to build a business website for a yoga instructor.
+It simulates some of the core functionalities of a business website.

+## Functionalities
+* Here students can register and see all their classes once they create an account on the website.
+Their account is personalized in a unique way so that when they register for any class, they will know if they have already registered for it.
+They can customize the view of a particular set of class which they have registered by filters.
+Their profile page is beautifully designed with a different inspiration quote to see everytime they login.
+They have the ability to cancel their classes.
+*

 ## What It Includes